The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Choose from categories:

-Interactive → Multiple choice, matching, flashcards, accordion, hot spot buttons, sorting, and more.
+Question → Multiple choice, short answer, matching, sorting, and ranking.

 To edit a tile: